Kolsha/data_structure/leetcode/arrays/missing_ranges.md

 ![](./res/missing_range2.png)
 - Case 2: Similarly, if we don't end with `upper` as the last element of the array, we will need to consider `[nums[n-1] + 1, upper]` missing range as well.
 Note n here is the length of the input array `nums`.

+##### Complexity Analysis

+- Time complexity : $O(N)$, where $N$ is the length of the input array.
+This is because we are only iterating over the array once.

+- Space complexity : $O(N)$, where $N$ is the length of the input array.
+This is because we could have a missing range between each of the consecutive element of the input array.
+Hence, our output list that we need to return will be of size $N$.

 ```java
 class Solution {
     public List<String> findMissingRanges(int[] nums, int lower, int upper) {